 These are just examples and do not constitute a complete list.

 It is estimated that approximately 4,000 Israelis have been killed in terrorist attacks since the founding of the State of Israel in 1948.
 This is the population equivalent of 200,000 Americans.

 Despite this notorious history of Palestinian violence, there are those in America and Europe who, for their own reasons, continue to enable and normalize Palestinian terrorism by their support of the Palestinian “narrative.”
-In response to the brutal murder of Dvir Sorek, the progressive American Jewish magazine The Forward published an opinion piece which urged its audience not to “politicize” Sorek’s death but to remember the message of peace he was carrying when he was slaughtered (books by a peace activist).
+In response to the brutal murder of Dvir Sorek, the progressive American Jewish magazine The Forward published an opinion piece that urged its audience not to “politicize” Sorek’s death but to remember the message of peace he was carrying when he was slaughtered (books by a peace activist).
 The opinion writer fails to even admonish Sorek’s killers or note that they, too, must have missed his message of peace.